 A manual page (for both stable and development versions) and an FAQ are available.

 lwm is freely available under the terms of the GPL.
 The current stable version is 1.2.4 and is available at http://www.jfc.org.uk/files/lwm/lwm-1.2.4.tar.gz.

 Older releases are also available.

 lwm was written by Elliott Hughes.
 Maintenance has been taken over by James Carter.
-David Hogan, the author of 9wm - the window manager that inspired lwm - died last year.
+David Hogan, the author of 9wm - the window manager that inspired lwm - died in 2003.
 A memorial page is maintained by Danny Yee.

 Elliott's original acknowledgements are included here:

 This program's philosophy is based on no particular window manager, but inspiration has come from numerous sources.
 The general window hiding was first seen in Rob Pike's 8½ windowing system for Plan 9 (see his paper 8½, the Plan 9 Window System).
 The use of the right-hand button for hiding (rather than a menu of window operations as seen in 8½) came from experience of John Bradley's xv.
 The disappearing title-bars that lwm used to sport came about from a misunderstanding of BeOS' method of iconizing windows, and were removed when I decided that they were an annoying gimmick.
 The changing of cursor shape while reshaping is based on SGI's 4Dwm.
 The "box" in the top-left corner of the frame is meant to look like Pike's acme (see his paper Acme: A User Interface for Programmers; if you want something like acme for Unix, try Gary Capell's Wily).
 The automatic window placement heuristics are simple but effective, based upon personal experience.
 It would be nice to have a window manager that does more window management for us.